x

 Abuse

-In some cases, people with the Huntington's disease can become abusive to family members, either emotionally or physically.
-This is as a result of people with Huntington's disease experiencing the behavioural symptoms of the condition.
+In some cases, people with HD can become abusive to family members, either emotionally or physically.
 In these situations you should always seek support from your national Huntington's disease organisation or the local authorities.
-It is always important to remember that it is Huntington's disease causing the person to act this way, and not the person themselves.
-But this in no way means that you should put up with abuse, whether the person has Huntington's disease or not it doesn't matter.
-Seek support; HDYO can put you in contact with those that can help.
+It is important to remember that it is HD causing the person to act this way, and not the person themselves.
+However, this does not mean that you should tolerate abuse, whether the person has HD or not.

 Educational/career impact